Creating and handling Motion projects

 Creating axes

-As the NC-Task does not contain any axes by default. you need to add them, again by using the CreateChild() method - this time on a reference to the Axes node below the NC-Task.
+Since an NC task does not contain any axes by default, you must add them, again using the CreateChild() method, only this time on a reference to an axis node below the NC task.

 ITcSmTreeItem axes = systemManager.LookupTreeItem("TINC^NC-Task^Axes");